owntone/owntone-server/README.md

 If your Apple TV requires device verification (always required by Apple TV4 with tvOS 10.2) then you must select the device for playback, whereafter a PIN will be displayed by the Apple TV.
+The do either of the following:

-Create a file ending with .verification in your music library, input the PIN, and save the file.
+Alternative 1: Create a file ending with .verification in your music library, input the PIN, and save the file.
 Forked-daapd will now pair with the device, and if you select the device again, playback should start.
+Alternative 2: Run "mpc sendmessage verification [PIN]" (requires the mpc tool), and then select the device again.
+Playback should start.

 For troubleshooting, see [using Remote](#using-remote).